First Church of Christ, Congregational (Springfield, Massachusetts): History

 The First Church was organized in 1637, the year following Springfield's founding by Puritan iconoclast and businessman, William Pynchon.
 The first church building was built in 1645 by Thomas Cooper, on what is now the southeast corner of Court Square.
 It had two towers: one for the bell, and the other to watch for approaching Indians.
 It was replaced in 1677 by the second meeting house, and the third was built in 1752.
 The third one was, in turn, replaced by the current building in 1819.

 Noted abolitionist Dr. Samuel Osgood was the pastor of the congregation from 1809 to 1854.
 It was during this time that the present building was visited by notable figures such as Daniel Webster and John Brown, who resided in Springfield for some time.
 In addition, Jenny Lind performed a concert in the church in July 1851, and in 1848, the body of President John Quincy Adams lay in state in the center aisle of the sanctuary.

 Present Use

 Because of maintenance costs and dwindling membership, the First Church disbanded in 2007, after 370 years in existence.
 The building was sold to the City of Springfield for $900,000.
 In 2011, the roof of the building was damaged by the June 1st tornado that tore through Western Massachusetts, and was repaired by the city using federal funds.
-The city currently rents the building to a local congregation, Wellspring Church, which holds its Sunday services there.
-The building is also rented out for weddings and other functions.
+The building has been closed for over a decade.